ekoka/vino/README.md

     data['email'] = None
     validate(data, user_schema) # will pass

+##--- TODO
-# TODO: explain the rationale in making a distinction between null and empty values
+explain the rationale in making a distinction between null and empty values
+##---

 - handling null values
 Only `None` is considered a null value from within Python.
 Just like with